Patrick-Chukwu/low_level_programming/README.md

 # low_level_programming
-A compilation of low level programming
+This repostory is a compilation of low level programming projects.

+Projects includes:
+- C
+- Bash
+- etc.